ppy/osu-wiki/news/2023/2023-12-15-nat-gazette-dec-2023.md

 ## Updates

-In order to better organize ourselves and give some time to adapt, the NAT has opted to deploy updates in batches.
-Once enough meaningful changes have been discussed, these will be officially updated in one fell swoop.
-The Gazette will try to follow this sporadic update schedule likewise.
+In order to better organize ourselves and give users some time to adapt, the NAT has opted to deploy updates in batches.
+Once enough changes have been discussed and approved, these will be merged in one fell swoop.
+The Gazette will try to keep up with this sporadic update schedule.

 ### Within the Ranked section

-**Blocking Qualified maps with pending posts:** Beatmaps with open suggestions or problems in the discussion board will **not** be able to be Ranked, and the timer will not stop until the posts are either closed or the map gets disqualified to address the points made
+#### Blocking Qualified maps with pending posts:

+Beatmaps with open suggestions or problems in the discussion board will **not** be able to be Ranked, and the timer will not stop until the posts are either closed or the map gets disqualified to address the points made

-**Join the RC cleanup project:** There's currently a community-driven [Ranking Criteria cleanup project](https://osu.ppy.sh/community/forums/topics/1836226?n=1) in the works.
+#### Join the RC cleanup project:

+There's currently a community-driven [Ranking Criteria cleanup project](https://osu.ppy.sh/community/forums/topics/1836226?n=1) in the works.
 If you believe you can contribute something to it, we encourage to give it a shot to help the team out!

-**Ranking Criteria changes**
+#### Ranking Criteria changes:

 - **General:** Changes on how the `Featured Artist` tag should be used, and a special mention on how to credit AI generated media in the beatmap's description.
 - **osu!:** Clarification on how to use hitsounds on actively clicked parts of objects.